 Travel

 Oliveira de Azeméis is a short trip away from Porto, the city of wine & bridges.
-You can take a taxi or an Uber to get to our wedding venue.
-If you decide to stay at one of the hotels we have suggested, we would organise a bus to bring you to our wedding venue.
+You can take a taxi or an Uber to get to our wedding venue from Porto city or Porto Airport.

 Hotels and Guesthouses